I want to set it straight today with the truth about greens and gut healing.

 - Watercress (insoluble fiber)

 Note: You should also consider at least paying somewhat attention to high-oxalate greens (and foods in general).
 HERE is a great list/resource.
+And if you’re looking for more information on FODMAPs, a ton can be found throughout this website if you just put in “FODMAP” to the search bar.

 Which Greens Might Be Tolerated During Deep Periods of Healing?